bovirus/adbtools2/README.md

  modification of the root file system and the generation of an unsigned firmware file to be loaded into the router thanks to the above script

-Python dependencies can be installed using

-    pip3 install -r requirements.txt

 Python3 scripts are based on adbtools forked from Gabriel Huber's repository (https://github.com/Yepoleb/adbtools) and use some GUI elements by Benjamin Bertrand (https://github.com/beenje/tkinter-logging-text-widget)